PALAKKUSHWAHA/Agentic-AI-Basics/parent_folder/multi_tool_agent/README.md

 Instructions (“Be helpful and answer based on weather/time tools”).

 A list of tools (get_weather, get_current_time) that it can use to respond to user queries.

+Commands:
+  api_server  Starts a FastAPI server for agents. create      Creates a new app in the current folder with prepopulated agent template. deploy      Deploys agent to hosted environments. eval        Evaluates an agent given the eval sets. run         Runs an interactive CLI for a certain agent. web         Starts a FastAPI server with Web UI for agents.
+(.venv)
+HP@DESKTO